Vice President Joe Biden

 Joseph Robinette Biden, Jr., was born November 20, 1942, in Scranton, Pennsylvania, the first of four siblings.
 In 1953, the Biden family moved from Pennsylvania to Claymont, Delaware.
 He graduated from the University of Delaware and Syracuse Law School and served on the New Castle County Council.
 Then, at age 29, he became one of the youngest people ever elected to the United States Senate.

 Now, as the 47th Vice President of the United States, Joe Biden has continued his leadership on important issues facing the nation.
-The Vice President was tasked with implementing the American Recovery and Reinvestment Act, helping to rebuild our economy and lay the foundation for a sustainable economic future.
-As part of his continued efforts to raise the living standards of middle class Americans across the country, Vice President Biden has also focused on the issues of college affordability and American manufacturing growth, key priorities of the Administration.
+The Vice President was tasked with implementing and overseeing the $840 billion stimulus package in the American Recovery and Reinvestment Act, which has helped to rebuild our economy and lay the foundation for a sustainable economic future.
+The Vice President also leads the Ready to Work Initiative, the Administration’s key effort to identify opportunities to improve our nation’s workforce skills and training systems to help better prepare American workers for the jobs of a 21st century economy.

-Military Academy Nominations: The Vice President is authorized to nominate individuals to the United States Military, Naval, and Air Force Academies.
+Service Academy Nominations: The Vice President is authorized to nominate individuals to the United States Military, Naval, and Air Force Academies.
 Learn more about the application process and fill out the application form.